-While we have experienced an extremely mild winter so far, the City of Chicago is prepared to respond to major snowstorms.
+The City of Chicago is always prepared to respond to major snowstorms.

 In the event of a significant snowfall, the City will activate the Plow Tracker site.
 Every snowplow and salt truck is equipped with GPS, allowing us to see deployment of these vehicles in real time.